Les Orangeries

 A Different Kind of French Table

 France's hotel eco-label, awarded by the government body that administers environmental certification for tourism properties, had to have a first recipient.
 Les Orangeries holds that position.
-That credential is not merely ceremonial: the certification process examines energy consumption, waste management, water use, and supplier sourcing in parallel.
-That the kitchen relies on an on-site vegetable garden and a tight circle of local farms is consistent with those commitments, not incidental to them.
+The certification reflects energy use, waste management, water use, and supplier sourcing.
+The kitchen relies on an on-site vegetable garden and a tight circle of local farms.

 Where the Ingredients Come From